 Trust a Personal Injury Law Firm with a Proven Record of Success.

 If your child has been injured in a car accident, the first thing you should do is have the child checked by a doctor.
-A young child injured in an accident may not appear to be seriously hurt at first, and may not be able to tell you if something’s wrong.
+A young child injured in a car accident may not appear to be seriously hurt at first, and may not be able to tell you if something’s wrong.
 An infant or young toddler who was not in a rear-facing safety seat may have sustained a head or spinal cord injury.
 If the doctor determines that the child has suffered any serious injuries, reach out to an established law firm with a demonstrated record of success in handling personal injury cases.

 At Slater & Zurz, we’ve been handling personal injury cases for over 30 years.
 We build relationships with our clients through honesty, commitment, perseverance, and trust.
 If your child has suffered a significant injury, call our personal injury team to schedule a free consultation to discuss your child’s case.
 One of our car accident lawyers will listen to your story and evaluate your child’s claim.
 If we take your case, we’ll craft a strategy designed to maximize your compensation and suggest the best path forward.
 You don’t have to pay us unless we obtain a favorable judgment or settlement for you.
 We’re here to serve your legal needs with compassion, determination, and the proven ability to win.